 As a popular tourist destination, Hakone Gora is home to a wide variety of accommodations from luxury to budget-friendly and a mix of traditional and modern.
 The numerous ryokan in the village pays appropriate tribute to traditional Japanese culture as well as the onsen-ryokan practices in the area.
 Local and international tourists come back to visit the area year after year to be able to indulge themselves in the spirit of Japan.

-There is also a perennial ryokan, Gora Kadan Hakone, that is tucked in the mountainside of Hakone.
+Gora Kadan Hakone is a perennial traditional Japanese inn that can be located on the mountains of Hakone.
 In the present day, it is part of the Fuji-Hakone-Izu National Park.
-Its past served as a weekend cottage, both owned and a favorite of the Kaninnomiya Family in Gora Village.
-In the 1950s, Gora Kadan was introduced as an inn and has since evolved its design from classic Japanese to incorporating modern elements.
-Gora Kadan Hakone features en-suite open-air baths overlooking the traditional Japanese gardens.
-The inn also has a large communal bath, and a spa facility.
-An outdoor pool is also available for the leisure of its visitors.
+Its past served as a weekend cottage, both owned and a favorite of the Kaninnomiya Family in a village named Gora, which sits in the Kanagawa Prefecture.
+During the 1950s, Gora Kadan was introduced as an inn and as time passed, has evolved its design from classic Japanese interiors to modern accommodation.

 Hakone Gora Onsen Video